ACINQ/eclair/BUILD.md

 ## Build

-To build the project and run the tests, simply run:
+First, make sure Docker is running.
+Then, to build the project and run the tests, simply run:

 ```shell
 mvn install